O'Connell Street Bistro

-From the outset O'Connell Street Bistro appears like something of a discreet members only restaurant.
+From the outset, O'Connell Street Bistro appears like something of a discreet members-only restaurant.
 Though instead of needing a special handshake or a connection to the upper echelon to enter the building, making a reservation in good time will suffice.
-Run by proprietor Chris Upton, the restaurant has been in operation for eighteen years, over which it has perfected a seamless hybrid of fine dining and comforting bistro.
+Run by proprietor Chris Upton, the restaurant has been in operation for 18 years (at the time of writing), over which time it has perfected a seamless hybrid of fine dining and comforting bistro.
 The amalgamation also attracts a diverse spread of patrons: families, corporates, loved-up couples, and a dedicated brood of regulars.

 In support of the modern European bistro vision the staff hover in floor-length white aprons; the slick dining lounge comes with just the right amount of frills — white linen, fresh walls, dim lighting, and the degustation is given the humble title of 'tasting menu'.

 Our visit coincides with the arrival of new Head Chef Mark Southon, a UK-trained chef with roots in The Foodstore and The French Cafe.
 While he's kept classic O'Connell dishes like the rabbit pappardelle and steak tartare, Southon's influence can notably be seen across the tasting menu through refined portion sizes, a heavy focus on local flavours, and his effortless knack for food matching.